 What is Occupational Therapy?

-Occupational Therapists help children and young people improve their ability to participate in everyday activities (“occupations”).
-These occupations may include self-care tasks (e.g. getting dressed, eating), play & leisure activities (e.g. riding a bicycle, playing with Lego) and participating in school life (e.g. using a pencil and scissors).
+Occupational therapists help children and young people improve their ability to participate in everyday activities (“occupations”).
+These occupations may include self-care tasks (for example getting dressed, eating), play and leisure activities (such as riding a bicycle, playing with Lego) and participating in school life (for example using a pencil and scissors).

 Who is the service for?